bmw-tech/widget_driver/README.md

-help                 Show all commands install              Fetch all dependencies for all packages lint                 Run flutter lint in all projects quality              Run only linter and tests test                 Run all tests in all projects
+help                 Show all commands install              Fetch all dependencies for all packages lint                 Run flutter lint in all projects publish              publish all projects to pub.dev quality              Run only linter and tests test                 Run all tests in all projects
 ```

 ### publish to pub.dev

 To make the plugins accessible, we want to publish them to pub.dev.
-For each plugin, `publish-PLUGIN.yaml` contains a job that deploys it to pub.dev.
-They are triggered manually.
+The `publish_all_packages.yml` contains a job that deploys all four plugins to pub.dev.
+This job is triggered manually.
+If you want to check first if it's safe to publish the plugins, you can run `dart pub publish --dry-run` in the root of each project.